jwiegley/use-package/README.md

 that both the `:init` and `:config` forms will be executed when ".emacs" is loaded, with no delays until later.
 Is this useful?
 Not really.
-I just happen to like separating my configuration into things that must happen at startup time, and things that could potentioally wait until after the actual load.
+I just happen to like separating my configuration into things that must happen at startup time, and things that could potentially wait until after the actual load.
 In this case, everything could be put inside `:init` and there would be no difference.